ahaydon/ansible-hyperv-collection/README.md

 # Ansible Collection - Hyper-V

-A collection of Ansible roles for managing Hyper-V virtual machines.
+A collection of Ansible roles and modules for managing Hyper-V virtual machines.